+Evidently there is a lack of strong institutional structure to address the necessary cross-sectoral coordination of land use planning and sustainable rural development to secure the long-term protection and Management of existing or proposed PAs.
+In the rest of the SW Region, MINFOF has established three out of four planned Technical Operational Units (TOUs) for Mt.
+Cameroon, Korup-Ndongere and Takamanda-Mone to try to improve coordination.
 A TOU is an institutional mechanism adopted by MINFOF to promote a landscape approach to PA conservation in a given geographical space.
 A Technical Operational Unit is an institutional structure that is designed to support coordination of all forestry and land use activities within the TOU's geographical boundaries.
 The intention is that a TOU will support management not only the PAs within its limits, but also contribute to the more sustainable management of forests within the broader surrounding rural landscape that influences those PAs.
-Their mission is to develop and implement a participatory forest and wildlife management strategy in view of the long-term Conservation of biodiversity within their limits, and improvement of the livelihoods of the local population (beneficiaries) in concert with other governmental and non-governmental organization.
-To carry out this objective the effective management of the BBML TOU is imperative.
+Their mission is to develop and implement a participatory forest and wildlife management strategy in view of the long-term Conservation of biodiversity within their limits, and improvement of the livelihoods of the local population in concert with other governmental and non-governmental organizations.
+This therefore means that though the project will work in collaboration with all key players, SUFACHAC must ensure a proper management platform amongst all the stakeholders.